Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

 * Scalability: Automated tests can be scaled up to run thousands of tests in parallel, making it possible to test large and complex applications.

+Although I could have used Jest to ensure continuous testing as the project developed, I did NOT use Automated testing in this ocassion as I didn't have the time capacity in the project window to get this set up correctly, Instead I used manual testing as follows:

 ### Manual Testing

 Manual testing is a type of testing that involves human testers manually executing test cases and exploring the software application to identify defects.
 It is a time-consuming and error-prone process, but it can be very effective in identifying defects that may be missed by automated testing.
 Here are the principles of manual testing: